levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 * Somehow convinced myself I had listened to this already but that was evidently not the case
 * Denzel Curry is a consistently fantastic rapper
 * This is some of the more jazzy production that Denzel has been a part of, especially the second disc, which contains fully acoustic instrumentals and no autotune
-* Favorite tracks: Walkin (both versions), X-Wing - Cold Blooded Soul Version, The Ills (Both Versions), Melt Session #1 - Cold Blooded Soul Version, Sanjuro
+* Favorite tracks: Walkin (both versions), X-Wing - Cold Blooded Soul Version, The Ills (Both Versions), Melt Session #1 - Cold Blooded Soul Version, The Last

 #### Jul 7-13: [Titanic Rising](https://open.spotify.com/album/0Cuqhgy8vm96JEkBY3polk?si=CyPMwJvJTK-w4e_oN-KbFQ) by Weyes Blood
 * Getting some more pop-ish music from the last 10-15 years into my rotation